 Methodology.
 Please tell us about how you plan to answer your research questions (e.g., What evidence of student learning will you collect?
 How will you analyze these data?).
 We seek applicants who have experience with the Scholarship of Teaching and Learning (SoTL), as well as those who are new to the enterprise, so preliminary ideas are welcome.
-If your ideas are preliminary, please also indicate how CRLT staff can help you develop your project’s research plan during the May 2013, Symposium on the Scholarship of Teaching and Learning.
+If your ideas are preliminary, please also indicate how CRLT staff can help you develop your project’s research plan during the May 11, 2015, initial ISL grantees’ meeting.

 To describe how you will approach the question, you may wish to include information on the following: What types of activities will you undertake?
 What evidence of student learning will you collect?
 How will you analyze these data?
 We are open to methods and evidence relevant to your discipline, such as (but not limited to) quantitative analysis of student assignments (tests, papers, other assignments); qualitative analysis of informal classroom assessment methods (minute papers, journal entries, response papers); systematic personal reflection; or studies involving interviews, surveys, or focus groups.
 Please note that use of student ratings data alone will not be considered sufficient.

 Implications & Dissemination.
 Describe how your findings will inform future iterations of your course/curriculum, and discuss the broader implications of your results (for your department, your discipline, or university teaching and learning more broadly).
 Beyond participation in the CRLT poster presentation, please explain how you plan to share the results of your work with colleagues at U-M and beyond.
 This sharing might include plans for publication, conferences, or work within your department.

 Timeline.
 Indicate the projected timeline for the various phases of your project.